CoopersHill/finance-SPA/README.md

 # Getting Started with Create React App
 *******IMPORTANT NOTE********
+THIS PROJECT USES YARN AND NOT NPM.SO...
+1.
+A make sure you have yarn installed. run yarn -v in the terminal.

+IF IT IS ABSENT:
+1.B
+run
+npm install -g yarn

+2. WITH YARN INSTALLED:

-WHEN YOU PULL DOWN OR CLONE THIS REPO, MAKE SURE TO RUN yarn install
+IN ORDER TO GET THE NEEDED DEPENDENCIES, MAKE SURE TO RUN yarn install

-IN ORDER TO GET THE NEEDED DEPENDENCIES.
+THIS WILL GRAB THE DEPENDENCIES NEEDED

-THIS PROJECT USES YARN AND NOT NPM.
-HOWEVER, THE YARN INSTALL COMMAND COMES FIRST JUST LIKE WITH YARN.
+3. RELAX AND ENJOY THE REPO

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).